Reporter alleges GOP hopeful Greg Gianforte body-slammed him

 Gianforte and Democrat Rob Quist, who declined to comment, are seeking to fill the state’s seat in the U.S. House left vacant when Ryan Zinke resigned to join Trump’s Cabinet as secretary of the Interior Department.

+Gianforte, a wealthy businessman, lost a race against Montana’s Democratic governor in November while Trump won the state by 20 points.
+In the congressional race, Gianforte has tried to tie himself to the president and been boosted by visits from Vice President Mike Pence and Donald Trump, Jr. Democrats were hoping an upset would send a message to the GOP that Trump’s souring approval ratings could damage their political fortunes even in deep red states.

-The Gianforte campaign released a statement blaming the incident on Jacobs.
+The Gianforte campaign Wednesday night released a statement blaming the incident on Jacobs.
 It contends he “aggressively shoved a recorder in Greg’s face and began asking badgering questions” before being asked to leave.

 Gianforte asked Jacobs to lower a phone that was being used as an audio recorder, then tried to grab it, the campaign said in a statement.
 Jacobs then grabbed Gianforte’s wrist and both fell to the ground, Scanlon said.